-Rather than existing movies and TV shows, Quibi — short for “quick bites” — will launch with 50 original shows across a variety of genres.
-These aren’t traditional television shows.
-Instead, they consist of 10-minute episodes, the better to fit into users’ hectic daily schedules.
+Rather than existing movies and TV shows, Quibi — short for “quick bites” — launched with 50 original shows across a variety of genres.
+These weren’t traditional television shows.
+Instead, they consisted of 10-minute episodes, with the idea being that this format fit better into users’ hectic daily schedules.

-The biggest difference, however, is how users watch these shows.
-Quibi’s shows are designed to be watched exclusively on phones.
-On top of that, users can watch shows in either portrait or landscape mode.
-According to TV Guide, users will be able to view different details and perspectives depending on how they watch.
+The biggest difference, however, is how users would watch these shows.
+Quibi’s shows were designed to be viewed exclusively on phones.
+On top of that, users could watch shows in either portrait or landscape mode.
+According to TV Guide, users would be able to view different details and perspectives depending on how they watch.

 “Watching on your phone has actually become a very personal, intimate, connective moment,” Katzenburg said, according to CNN.
 “You put your earbuds in and you have a connection with that content that is actually amazing.”

-Quibi’s original offerings are split up into three categories: “movies in chapters,” “unscripted and docs,” and “daily essentials.”
-Per TV Guide “movies in chapters” will be long-form stories told in daily 10-minute episodes.
-These stories will cover a number of different genres: for example, fans of thrillers might want to check out the platform’s update of the classic TV show The Fugitive, starring Liam Hemsworth and Kiefer Sutherland.
+Quibi’s original offerings were split up into three categories: “movies in chapters,” “unscripted and docs,” and “daily essentials.”
+“Movies in chapters” were long-form stories told in daily 10-minute episodes.
+These stories covered a number of different genres: for example, fans of thrillers could check out the platform’s update of the classic TV show The Fugitive, starring Liam Hemsworth and Kiefer Sutherland.

-For more of a suspenseful mystery, there’s When the Streetlights Go On, starring Queen Latifah in a tale of small-town crime.
-Quibi has comedy covered as well, with the wacky home-renovation farce Flipped, starring Will Forte and Kaitlin Olson.
+For more of a suspenseful mystery, there was When the Streetlights Go On, starring Queen Latifah in a tale of small-town crime.
+Quibi had comedy covered as well, with the wacky home-renovation farce Flipped, starring Will Forte and Kaitlin Olson.

-Meanwhile, “unscripted and docs” will consist of reality-style programming for all members of the family.
-From resurrected reality favorites like Punk’d – now hosted by Chance the Rapper – to new originals like Chrissy’s Court, where Chrissy Teigen will preside over small claims disputes, Judge Judy-style, Quibi is arriving with a host of non-fiction entertainment options.
+“Unscripted and docs” consisted of reality-style programming for all members of the family.
+From resurrected reality favorites like Punk’d – this time hosted by Chance the Rapper – to new originals like Chrissy’s Court, where Chrissy Teigen presided over small claims disputes, Judge Judy-style, Quibi arrived with a host of non-fiction entertainment options.

-Finally, “daily essentials” will provide daily news and entertainment updates from sources like Entertainment Weekly, Mission Control Media, ESPN, and many more.
-Whether its world news, pop culture, music, or sports, Quibi’s daily essentials aim to keep you up to date.
+Finally, their “daily essentials” provided daily news and entertainment updates from sources like Entertainment Weekly, Mission Control Media, ESPN, and many more.